2025 Industry Benchmarks + Examples for Interactive Demos

 AI

-Neuroflash, Europe's “number one AI text & image generator,” entices users to take a tour of their product straight from the nav bar at the top of their website.
+Neuroflash, Europe's “number one AI text & image generator,” entices users to take a tour of their image generator straight from their product page:

-When users click on “Tour,” the browser refreshes, and the Neuroflash tour is displayed.
+When users click on “Watch demo,” a new tab opens, and the Neuroflash tour is displayed.

 Neuroflash’s team keeps users engaged with emojis, underlined or bolded suggestions, and hints at the bottom of each step.